 This only applies to Meg; to almost everyone else he's somewhere between Lovable Sex Maniac and Blatant Perv.

 Herbert the pedophile MAY be this.
 Although he frequently preoccupies himself with ensnaring little boys, he harbors an unrequited crush on Chris Griffin that appears to go beyond mere lust, evidenced in his song "Somewhere That's Green" (parodying musical score for the off-Broadway & Broadway stage musical and later, film adaptation of Little Shop of Horrors) where he's dressed as a woman, marrying Chris, and settling down a quiet family life.
 In another episode he rescues Chris from an evil possessed tree and fights it in another parody of the battle between Gandalf and the Balrog in Lord of the Rings.
+He also faces off against an old enemy from his days as a soldier in World War 2 to save Chris.

 This is played for laughs in one episode, where two girls are seriously turned off when he flirts with them; then a car crashes through the diner they're in, and he has to move them to safety before they're crushed, then rush after the driver.
 Then one of them gets angry at the other for telling her to ignore him!